cobbzilla/hokeylization/README.md

 When in doubt, you can combine this option with `-n` / `--dry-run` to see which files would be translated

+### Excludes
+Sometimes your match matches too many files.
+Use the `-e` / `--excludes` option to explicitly exclude files that otherwise would have matched

+You can list multiple regexes, separated by spaces

+A common usage would be: `--excludes node_modules dist \.git build tmp`

 ### Handlebars
 The strings to translate might contain `{{ handlebars }}` templates, either with two or three curly-braces